 Upgrading the graphics card or the hard drive in a gaming laptop is, in most cases, not possible.
 The reason is that these components are usually soldered onto the motherboard, and it can often be hard to find a compatible replacement that will fit into the same space.

 With this guide, you should now know how to upgrade a laptop for gaming.
 While it may not be possible to upgrade every component, by following these steps, you can give your laptop the best chance at being able to run the latest games.
-If you’re looking for a new laptop that can run the latest games, check out our guide on the best notebooks for under 1500 dollars.
+If you’re looking for a new laptop that can run the latest games, check out the list on LaptopBlogger of the best notebooks for under 1500 dollars.